benshanahan1/coderepo/python/controllify/readme.md

 * visible
 * mute

-Additionally, you can input a Spotify URI (right click a song, playlist, album, etc. within Spotify Desktop and click Copy Spotify URI).
+Additionally, you can paste a Spotify URI directly into the emulator (right click a song, playlist, album, etc. within Spotify Desktop and click Copy Spotify URI).
 Doing so will play the given track in Spotify Desktop.